 Stanley was born in 1977 at Nyadire Mission in Murehwa and began carving after secondary school with artist Sam Mabeu.
-He acknowledges Mabeu as one of his greatest teachers for the way he was able to help Stan cultivate his own style and artistic voice.
-Subsequently he worked with Charles Nembaware at Svikiro Sculpture Park.
-Stan opened a home workshop in 1999, after his father’s final words encouraged him to never fear pursuing his own dreams, even when the risks are great.
-And in art, the risks are great.
+He sees Mabeu as one of his greatest teachers because he helped Stan cultivate his own artistic voice.
+Subsequently Stanley worked with Charles Nembaware at Svikiro Sculpture Park.
+He opened his home workshop in 1999, after his father's final words encouraged him to never fear pursuing his own dreams, even when the risks are great.
+In art, there are great risks.

 In 2017, Stanley was one of two co-founding artists of the Simukai Fellowship, though the idea was discussed as early as 2014.
 Simukai is an innovative art incubator researching the sculpting potential of semiprecious stones and gemstones.
 These are impossible to work with a chisel and require modern tooling.
 Simukai was at the forefront of these methodological innovations, which are significant not only in Africa, but in stone sculpture worldwide.